Skip to main content

 Vacation

-The right to paid annual leave usually begins after 6 months of continuous employment, but in some cases, leave may be granted earlier if provided by contract or mutual agreement.
+In Albania, employees are entitled to at least 22 working days of paid annual leave.
+This right usually begins after 6 months of continuous employment, but in some cases, leave may be granted earlier if provided by contract or mutual agreement.
 Albanian law does not explicitly set a maximum limit on the amount of accrued paid annual leave.
 Rules on carry-over duration and limits are not strictly defined by law and may be set by company policies or collective agreements.
 Unused vacation leave should be paid out to a worker upon termination of employment.

 Worker Classifications